Choose language

 • Ecology

-Our team of ecologists, engineers, and planning experts have conducted studies to assess the proposed solar farm, and the local planning authority determined that our proposed solar farm would have limited impact on the surrounding area.
+Our team of ecologists, engineers, and planning experts conducted studies to assess the proposed solar farm, and the local planning authority determined that the proposed solar farm would have limited impact on the surrounding area.

 • Planting 30 acres of new wildflower meadow and grassland;